Culture

 We continued admiring the mangroves and watching lizards, birds, spiders, and many more termite colony nests while riding.
 Some of the massive termite colony nests were even suspended from tree limbs.

-READ ON : Puerto Rico Zip Code and Their Corresponding Cities
+READ ON : Festival del Frío in Puerto Rico

 Our biking adventure took about two hours total, including photo stops as we were amazed by the ecotreasures found.